Ballston Spa, New York

-Ballston Spa is a village and the county seat of Saratoga County, New York, United States, located southwest of Saratoga Springs.
+Ballston Spa is a village in and the county seat of Saratoga County, New York, United States, located southwest of Saratoga Springs.
+It is part of the Capital Region.
 The population of the village, named after Rev. Eliphalet Ball, a Congregationalist clergyman and an early settler, was 5,111 at the 2020 census.
 Ballston Spa lies on the border of two towns, situated partly in the Town of Ballston and partly in the Town of Milton.
 The Ballston Spa School District encompassing most of the combined towns of Milton, Malta, and Ballston is often referred to locally as ‘Ballston Spa’ with the village proper being referred to as ‘The Village’ or 'Town'.

 History

 The village was first settled in 1771.
-In 1787 Benajah Douglas, grandfather of 1860 presidential candidate Stephen A. Douglas, built the first tavern and hotel at Ballston Spa.
+In 1787, Benajah Douglas, grandfather of 1860 presidential candidate Stephen A. Douglas, built the first tavern and hotel at Ballston Spa.
 It was located near the natural spring.

 In 1803, Ballston Spa's Sans Souci Hotel, at the time the largest hotel in the United States, was built by Nicholas Low.
-Presidents, senators and governors stayed there, as well as many wealthy private citizens.
+Presidents, Vice Presidents, Senators and Governors stayed there, as well as many wealthy private citizens.
 Ballston Spa was incorporated as a village in 1807.

 At different times, the village was served by four railroads: the Delaware and Hudson Railway, the Ballston Terminal Railroad, the Schenectady Railway Company, and the Hudson Valley Railway.

 The village was famous for its mineral water spring used for healing in sanatoria, including the Hawthorne and Lithia springs.

 The effervescent water, tonic, and cathartic from this city is also known as Ballston Spa.
 The liquid contains common salt and carbonates of magnesium and calcium.